Bartholomey/the_lake_redoubt/julija/the_horror_story.md

 “It took me one hour and forty-five minutes to wash my hair.
 Every third day.
 It’s taking too long."

-She tries to hang herself everyday because a voice told her, “One day, you will die.”
+She tries to hang herself every day because a voice told her, “One day, you will die.”

 “What does die even mean?